JesseTG/melonds-ds/test/README.md

 A wall of skipped tests usually means you haven't pointed CMake at your ROMs and system files, or that the core was built without OpenGL.
+The compute renderer's tests also skip when the core was built with `-DENABLE_COMPUTE_RENDERER=OFF` or the host can't create an OpenGL 4.3 context.

 # How the Suite Is Organized